🐾 Introduction: The Truth About the Anatolian Shepherd

 -

-High prey drive toward small animals like cats, rabbits, or poultry
+🐇 High prey drive toward cats, poultry, rabbits, and other small animals

 📋 Compatibility Checklist for Multi-Pet Homes